markc/alsa/lib/md/Tascam_US-122.md

     cd usx2yloader/
     lsusb

-    # output of lsusb should show something like this (Bus and Device number can differ)
+    # output of lsusb should show a line like this
-    #
     # Bus 003 Device 002: ID 1604:8007 Tascam US-122 Audio/Midi Interface
     #
     # note Bus and Device number and change the last two numbers accordingly